Namularbre/networkIpScanner/readMe.md

 You also need to create a .env file in the project folder, containing this fields :

-# http config
 HOST=the web server IP
 PORT=80 (you can replace it by what you want)

-# the network you want to scan
 NETWORK=192.168.1. the network you want to scan, with the last number removed.
 (I will upgrade this later)

 #db config